All Episodes

 Andrew McCabe, the deputy FBI director, he too is under a criminal investigation.

-Uh by the way, there's John Uber still looking out for the leak issue.
+By the way, John Uber is still looking out for the leak issue.

-They in some cases they actually helped Hillary Clinton remain in the race by exonerating what were obvious crimes of obstruction.
+In some cases, they actually helped Hillary Clinton remain in the race by exonerating what were obvious crimes of obstruction.

-If you don't believe she obstructed justice, well, when you're you get a subpoena one day uh of your emails and you delete them all and then you acid wash your hard drive with bleach bit and then you bust up your devices and rip out your SIM cards.
+If you don't believe she obstructed justice, well, when you get a subpoena one day of your emails and you delete them all and then you acid wash your hard drive with bleach bit and then you bust up your devices and rip out your SIM cards, I promise you you're going to get arrested and charged and be found guilty of obstruction and justice.

-Never mind the espionage act, which forbids people from putting classified top secret information on a server, a private server, in the case that she did that we all now believe at least six foreign intelligence agencies were able to hack into.
+Never mind the Espionage Act, which forbids people from putting classified top secret information on a server, a private server, the case that she did, that we all now believe at least six foreign intelligence agencies were able to hack into.

 You know, we all know all these people hated, hate Donald Trump, hated him and still hate him.

-They all now we know worked in various ways to rig our political system in the lead up to the twenty sixteen election by using their positions to help one candidate, Hillary Clinton get elected and to undermine the candidacy of another candidate.
+They all now, we know, worked in various ways to rig our political system in the lead up to the 2016 election by using their positions to help one candidate, Hillary Clinton, get elected and to undermine the candidacy of another candidate.

 And then even Hillary Clinton talk about the Russia connection.

-Bought and paid for Russian lies with funneled money from a that she gave to a law firm that funneled to an op research group that hired a foreign national that used the Russian sources.
+We have one bought and paid for Russian lies with funneled money that she gave to a law firm that funneled to an op research group that hired a foreign national that used the Russian sources.

-And then they bring this the bulk of information in four Pfizer warrant applications, is the dirty Russian dossier of Hillary Clinton.
+And then they bring this, the bulk of information in four FISA warrant applications is the dirty Russian dossier of Hillary Clinton.

 They don't tell the court that she bought and paid for this.